Deadlines: January 1, April 1, July 1, and October 1

-To introduce our fellow students (and their teachers and club leaders), to Four County Community Foundation and its work, YAC invites you to participate in its 2021-2022 GRANT TANK program.
-We are offering grants up to $3000 for student-written/student-driven grant requests that fit the criteria of YAC YOUTH GRANTS.
-Our first round of applications was spectacular!
-Don’t pass up this awesome opportunity for your school!
+To introduce students (and their teachers and club leaders), to Four County Community Foundation and its work, YAC invites you to participate in its GRANT TANK program.
+We are offering grants up to $3000 for student-written/student-driven grant requests for programs which benefit our youth.
+Simply submit the fillable form and a short video describing your project.
+Be creative!
+Don’t pass up this awesome opportunity for your school or community!

 - Is this project a service to others?